GoldenTiger720/wearable-backend/CURL_EXAMPLES.md

 ---

-**Note**: All examples assume the server is running on `localhost:8000`.
-Adjust the URL if using a different host/port.
+**Note**: All examples assume the server is running on `https://wearable-biosignal-backend.onrender.com`.